rwblokzijl/Msc-thesis-EuroToken/thesis.md

 1. The user specifies the amount of EuroToken to buy.
 This creates a new transaction.
 The user then scans a QR code generated by the exchange using the wallet.
-The QR code contains the public key of the exchange, as well as a payment id.
-The wallet will then send a special connect message to the exchange over IPv8 with the payment id.
+The QR code contains the public key of the exchange, as well as a payment ID.
+The wallet will then send a special connect message to the exchange over IPv8 with the payment ID.
 When the exchange receives the message, the public key of the sender of the message is stored in association with the payment.
 This will be the public key to which the EuroToken will be transferred once the transaction is complete.